-Degree-seeking students currently enrolled at Wheaton College are eligible for counseling services.
-In individual counseling, the student has the full attention of one of our counselors in an one-to-one atmosphere of understanding, warmth, and insight.
+Full time, degree-seeking students currently enrolled at Wheaton College are eligible for counseling services.
+In individual counseling, the student has the full attention of one of our counselors in a one-to-one atmosphere of understanding, warmth, and insight.
 Our counselors seek to help students in a variety of ways because they are excellent sounding-boards, compassionate listeners, and skillful experts in problems of living.

 We are ethically committed to confidentiality and federal/state laws require it.
 This means that even a student's attendance in counseling is kept private and confidential.
 The law states that there are four exceptions to this general rule: a) students may request (by means of a signed release) that the counselor may reveal information to other individuals or agencies of your choice; b) in instances where there is imminent danger of serious harm to oneself or others, a counselor may reveal that information to prevent harm; c) in cases involving physical and/or sexual abuse of children or endangered adults, the counselor must report such abuse; and (d) where otherwise requested by subpoena or mandated by court order or state/federal law.

 The first appointment with a counselor is called the initial assessment.
 If individual counseling is recommended after the initial assessment, the student will be assigned to one of our staff counselors.
 Some of our counselors are practicum students in clinical psychology and work under the supervision of a licensed psychologist.
 There is no charge for individual counseling.